company-news

 Reece Flatts

-Reece Flatts, joined COEL as an apprentice last year.
-Reece takes us through his experience as a Level 3 Electrical Installations Apprentice and his Apprenticeship journey so far…
+Reece Flatts, joined COEL as an apprentice two years ago has recently joined our Maintenance and PPM team full-time, having qualified last summer.
+Reece takes us through his experience when he was a Level 3 Electrical Installations Apprentice…

 Typical Day